 It’s time to help each other out.
 Learn how to use the style and content of your resume to let the real you shine through.

-- State your name.
-Small items like nicknames and middle initials can add up to a big difference in the impression you make.
+State your name.
+Small items like middle initials can make a big difference.
 Ask a friend for their opinion of what sounds professional and engaging.

-- Print it out.
+Print it out.
 As long as your potential employer isn’t committed to minimizing paper, you may want to send a backup copy after your electronic submission.
-Take the opportunity to stand out with lightly patterned paper that won’t interfere with readability.
 Choose a neutral color like cream or light grey.

-- Focus on recognition.
+Focus on recognition.
 Reinforce your point by mentioning what others say about you.
-Drop in a testimonial from a former boss or client.
 List your honors and awards.

 Personalizing your resume helps you stand out and find a workplace where you’re more likely to feel like you belong.
 When you’re customizing your application for each position, take a few extra minutes to include some details that will tell hiring managers what makes you special.